Puerto Vallarta Packing Tips, Money Exchange Tips and Airport Arrival Tips

 • A good book or two

-• Ink pen (to fill out immigration and customs forms on the plane)
+• Ink pen (to fill out customs forms on the plane or in line at customs)

 Remember, if you forget any of these items, you will be able to get them in Puerto Vallarta.
-With the exception of your meds.
+With the exception of some of your prescription meds .
 Make sure you don’t forget those.
 I also have this list in my show-notes which you can access at puertovallartatravelshow.com.

 Now, what to do about your cell phones and internet?